natalieh/wedding/_posts/2014-01-04-world-vision.md

 As we prepare to celebrate our marriage with you, we recognize that we have the ability to make a real, impactful, and sustainable difference.
 Your money can be used to buy
-medicine, food, wells, goats, books, and many other items contributing to the well-being of those in need Any amount, no matter how small, would mean so much to us&#8210;much more than any set of towels or pots or cute fuzzy slippers.
+medicine, food, wells, goats, books, and many other items contributing to the well-being of those in need Any amount, no matter how small, would mean so much to us--much more than any set of towels or pots or cute fuzzy slippers.

 To better serve those in need, we are matching all donations in honor of our marriage.